dirigeants/klasa/tutorials/CreatingExtendables.md

 - **options.name**: The name of the method/property.
 - **options.enabled**: If the extendable should be enabled on start, can be toggled with enable/disable commands.
 - **options.klasa**: If the extendable should target Klasa's classes instead of Discord.js's.
+- **options.deprecated**: If the extendable should be deprecated or not.
+It accepts an string with the reason of said deprecation.

 ## Understanding extend